AveesLab/carla-virtual-platoon/README.md

     make PythonAPI
     make launch
     ```
-- We recommend to wait for shader compile after "make launch" to prevent lack of memory in futher steps
+- We recommend to wait for shader compile after `make launch` to prevent lack of memory in futher steps

 # 4. Import Truck & Trailer models
 - Install vehicle models